Pink-Crab/Perique-Registerables/docs/Meta_Data.md

 > @param string $description
 > @return Meta_Data

-Allows for defining a description for the Meta Data.
+Allows for defining a description for the Met Data.
 This is used for Schema definition as part of WP Rest.

 ```php
 $meta = new Meta_Data('my_key');